yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![Subnets is selected and highlighted in the left-hand menu.
 On the Subnets blade, +Gateway subnet is highlighted.](media/vnet-add-gateway-subnet.png "Subnets")

 11. The **Name** for gateway subnet is automatically filled in with the value `GatewaySubnet`.
 This value is required in order for Azure to recognize the subnet as the gateway subnet.
-Accept the auto-filled Address range value, and leave Route table, Service endpoints and Subnet delegation set to their default values.
+Accept the auto-filled Address range value, and leave Route table, Service endpoints, and Subnet delegation set to their default values.

     ![The Add subnet form is displayed, with the default values.](media/vnet-add-gateway-subnet-form.png "Add subnet")

     > **Note**: The default address range creates a gateway subnet with a CIDR block of /24.
-This provide enough IP addresses to accommodate additional future configuration requirements.
+This provides enough IP addresses to accommodate additional future configuration requirements.

 12. Select **OK**.

-## Task 2: Create VPN gateway
+## Task 2: Create a VPN gateway

 In this task, you set up a Virtual Network Gateway.